valimaggi/triplegolf-app/README.md

 1. Data model for players/groups to store all the shots by sport and by hole.
 Functionality to increase/decrease shots for players in the given sport and hole.
 2. Localizations (i18n)
 3. Project structure from 'folder-by-type' to 'folder-by-feature'
+4. Practice React component testing with Jest for starters
-4. Backed support instead of just webpack-dev-server development
+5. Backend support instead of just webpack-dev-server development

 ## Install